Quick Exit

 2. One Nostril Hum

-This one is great for creating a lighter, more efficient sound.
+This one is great for creating a lighter, more efficient sound and is especially useful for feminine voice training.
 It works by balancing air pressure above and below the vocal folds.

 Here’s how: